Hear from LGBTQ+ adopters about how you can adopt too

 LGBTQ+ Adoption Week is run by New Family Social, the UK’s peer-support charity for LGBTQ+ adopters and foster carers to share the power of adoption through real stories and encourage people who identify as LGBTQ+ to explore whether adoption might be for them.

-We host online information evenings on the first Tuesday of each month for anyone interested in adoption to attend.
+We host online information events on the first Tuesday of each month for anyone interested in adoption to attend.
 Find out about the support available before, during and after you adopt, and ask any questions you may have.

 Emma and Sarah who have recently adopted with the council, commented: